Perahan o tunban: Traditional

-Perahan and Tunban
+Perahan and tunban

-The perahan (the upper garment) is wide and loose with the sleeves also worn loose and pendent from the arms.
+The perahan (پیراهن)—the upper garment—is wide and loose with the sleeves also worn loose and pendent from the arms.
 The traditional perahan varies according to the region of Afghanistan with some ending at the knees and others midway between the calf and the feet (in which case small slits are created).
 The traditional perahan also buttons on either shoulder, is collarless and is meant to be loose.
 Further, the traditional perahan is wide but fits closer to the body down to the waist and then is loose and full down to the knees (thereby flaring out).

-The tunban (lower garment) is worn loose and hanging.
+The tunban (تنبان)—the lower garment—is worn loose and hanging.
 Some versions of the tunban have the ample folds gathered into plaits at the lower part of the legs, below the knees to the ankles and the loose part above overhangs in loops.
 The tunban therefore uses a lot of material so that it gathers around the waist and folds around the legs.

 The design of dress in Afghanistan is unique due to some embroidery on the chest or down the collar as well as around the two sides of collar’s buttons which adds a unique look to the dress.
 The dress is usually of made cotton and polyester, but it can be also made out of woolly fabric for winter.
 The length of the dress is to the knee and the wearer has the option of choosing the lower part to be in circle or square in design.